Bromeliohyla

 Bromeliohyla, sometimes known as the bromeliad treefrogs, is a genus of frogs in the family Hylidae.
 This genus was erected in 2022 following a major revision of the Hylidae.
 The original two species in this genus were previously placed in the genus Hyla.
-They are found in tropical southern Mexico, Belize, Guatemala, and northern Honduras.
+It is the former Hyla bromeliacea group identified in a genetic study by Duellman (1970).
+Frogs in the genus are found in tropical southern Mexico, Belize, Guatemala, and northern Honduras.